loqi/TTTT/doc/data_model/_agent_model.md

-Any agency is responsible for keeping the "source of truth" of all endods it serves, of all dunbar relationships between its endods and one another, and of all dunbar relationships between its endods and exods (nodes managed by foreign agents that are dunbars of nodes managed by this agent).
+Any agency is responsible for keeping the "source of truth" of all endods it serves, of all dunbar relationships between its endods and one another, and of all dunbar relationships between its endods and exods (nodes managed by foreign agents that are dunbars of nodes managed by this agency).
 Exod-exod and exod-xenod relationships are modeled in the local graph database for efficient lane discovery, but in radically simplified form.
 For instance, there are countless lanes in existence in the global TTTT network between any pair of xenodes, but this knowledge is never needed for the duties performed by this agency, so such links are not represented in the local graph database.
-Although real TTTT links in the global topology are always two-way in the underlying protocol, this agency only records outbound exod-xenod links in its internal representation of that topology because it is never called upon to find a lane originating at, or passing through a xenod.
+Although real TTTT links in the global topology are always two-way in the underlying protocol, this agency only records outbound exod-xenod links in its representation of that topology because it is never called upon to find a lane originating at, or passing through a xenod.
 The only place a xenod can appear in a lane needed by this agency would be at the terminis.

 Using a graph-oriented DBMS, the agency models its own fully up-to-date inner topology and tries to remember an inferred, mostly accurate, simplified model of the relevant parts of the global transitive trust topology.
 It authoritatively knows about its own endods and their links to all their dunbars regardless of whether those dunbars are local or foreign to this agency.
 Entirely intramural TTTT traffic takes place directly in the agency database along :DB links.
-Border traffic (endod-exod and exod-endod) is mediated by actual TTTT jots over IP6 datagram.
-Traffic between node pairs without at least one endod is entirely out of the view of this agency and is assumed to eventually take place or be lost within a reasonable time interval.
+Border traffic (outbound endod-exod or inbound exod-endod) is mediated by actual TTTT jots over IP6 datagram.
+Traffic between node pairs without at least one endod takes place entirely out of the view of this agency and is assumed to eventually be carried out or somehow lost within a reasonable time interval.

 The TTTT base relationships are modeled by three flavors of link at each intimacy distance:
-* `:DB` (intramural) links are extremely low friction.
+* `:DB` (intramural) links are fast an inexpensive.
 Traffic is mediated within the database.
-* `:TTTT` (border) links are mediated by actual TTTT traffic over IP datagrams.
+* `:IP6` (border) links are mediated by actual TTTT traffic over IP datagrams to or from this agency.
-* `:DARK` links are inferred to exist entirely out of view, as lanes of unknown length.
+* `:DARK` links are inferred to exist beyand the visibility horizon, as lanes of unknown length.

 So link label `:DB` represents a TTTT dunbar link between two endods which can do its business entirely within the graph database without need of generating IP datagrams.
-A link label `:TTTT` represents a dunbar link between a foreign and domestic node, thus requiring IP datagrams or similar means of cross-border communication with the foreign node's agent.
+A link label `:IP6` represents a dunbar link between a foreign and domestic node, thus requiring IP datagrams or similar means of cross-border communication with the foreign node's agent.
 A link label `:DARK` represents a TTTT dunbar link or multi-hop lane with any number of intermediary nodes that somehow connects those